ni/nimble/packages/nimble-components/src/breadcrumb/breadcrumb.spec.md

         - Link underlining: Pending visual design; if used, will just be styles (not design tokens, as it won't vary by theme)
     - With button appearance styling, will use similar [appearanceBehaviors + styles as nimble-button](https://github.com/ni/nimble/blob/main/packages/nimble-components/src/button/styles.ts)

-(These components do not require/use a `nimble-anchor` component, but they'll share some styling/templates/design tokens as noted.)
+(These components do not require/use a `nimble-anchor` component, but once we have both, they'll share some styling/templates/design tokens.)

 ### Angular integration